Elizabeth Catlett: Education

-Catlett became interested in the work of American painter Grant Wood, so she entered the graduate program where he taught, at the University of Iowa.
+Catlett became interested in the work of American painter Grant Wood, so she entered the graduate program where he taught at the University of Iowa.
 There, she studied drawing and painting with Wood, as well as sculpture with Harry Edward Stinson.
 Wood advised her to depict images of what she knew best, so Catlett began sculpting images of African-American women and children.
 However, despite being accepted to the school, she was not permitted to stay in the dormitories; therefore, she rented a room off-campus.
 One of her roommates was future novelist and poet Margaret Walker.
-Catlett graduated in 1940, one of three to earn the first Masters in Fine Arts from the university, and the first African-American woman to receive the degree.
+Catlett graduated in 1940, one of three to earn the first Master in Fine Arts from the university, and the first African-American woman to receive the degree.

 After Iowa, Catlett moved to New Orleans to work at Dillard University, spending the summer breaks in Chicago.
 During her summers, she studied ceramics at the School of the Art Institute of Chicago and lithography at the South Side Community Art Center.
 In Chicago, she also met her first husband, artist Charles Wilbert White.
 The couple married in 1941.
 In 1942, the couple moved to New York, where Catlett taught adult education classes at the George Washington Carver School in Harlem.
-She also studied lithography at the Art Students League of New York, and received private instruction from Russian sculptor Ossip Zadkine, who urged her to add abstract elements to her figurative work.
+She also studied lithography at the Art Students League of New York; she received private instruction from Russian sculptor Ossip Zadkine, who urged her to add abstract elements to her figurative work.
 During her time in New York, she met intellectuals and artists such as Gwendolyn Bennett, W. E. B. Dubois, Ralph Ellison, Langston Hughes, Jacob Lawrence, Aaron Douglas, and Paul Robeson.

 In 1946, Catlett received a Rosenwald Fund Fellowship to travel with her husband to Mexico and study.
-She accepted the grant in part because at the time American art was trending toward the abstract while she was interested in art related to social themes.
+She accepted the grant partly because American art was trending toward the abstract while she was interested in art related to social themes.
 Shortly after moving to Mexico that same year, Catlett divorced White.
-In 1947, she entered the Taller de Gráfica Popular, a workshop dedicated to prints promoting leftist social causes and education.
-There she met printmaker and muralist Francisco Mora, whom she married later that same year.
-The couple had three children, all of whom developed careers in the arts: Francisco in jazz music, Juan Mora Catlett in filmmaking, and David in the visual arts.
+In 1947, Catlett entered the Taller de Gráfica Popular, a workshop dedicated to prints promoting leftist social causes and education.
+There, she met printmaker and muralist Francisco Mora, whom she married later that same year.
+The couple had three children, all of whom developed careers in the arts: Francisco Mora Catlett in jazz music, Juan Mora Catlett in filmmaking, and David Mora Catlett in the visual arts.
 The last worked as his mother's assistant, performing the more labor-intensive aspects of sculpting when she was no longer able.
 In 1948, she entered the Escuela Nacional de Pintura, Escultura y Grabado "La Esmeralda" to study wood sculpture with José L. Ruíz and ceramic sculpture with Francisco Zúñiga.
 During this time in Mexico, she became more serious about her art and more dedicated to the work it demanded.
 She also met Diego Rivera, Frida Kahlo, and David Alfaro Siqueiros.